-Many language learners can read and write, but they can't watch a movie without subtitles or keep up with a conversation of native speakers - colloquial speech feels too fast and unintelligible.
+Many language learners can read and write, but they can't watch a movie without subtitles or keep up with the conversation of native speakers.
+The colloquial speech feels too fast and unintelligible.

 The problem is not a lack of vocabulary or grammar knowledge.
 It's a lack of speed.
-You are not able to understand directly - instantly and without conscious effort.
+You don't understand instantly.
 You have to think about each sentence and translate it in your head into your native language.
-Even discerning where one word ends and the next begins takes a moment.
-While you are doing all that conscious processing, the speech continues, but you don't have the time to listen.

-When you can do something slowly and with focus, but can't do it quickly and automatically, practice might be just what you need.
-This app is designed to help you practice.
-It's like training wheels for language learning.
+When you can do something slowly and with concentration, but can't do it quickly and automatically, what you need is practice.
+This app will help you practice purposefully and efficiently.

 Listen to the audio without looking at the text, and try to understand as much as possible.